dresden-elektronik/deconz-rest-doc/rest/index.md

 	}

  - Strings are always double quoted `"like this"`
- - keys and values are seperated through a colon `:` and keys are always strings like `"key"`
+ - Keys and values are separated by a colon `:` and keys are always strings like `"key"`
  - Objects `{ }` and lists `[ ]` might be empty and can be nested
  - Numbers can be integers `1` or fractional `0.5`

-Thats all about JSON.
+That's all about JSON.

 ------------------------------------------------------
 ### URLs and the API key

 When reading the API endpoint documentation URLs will look like `/api/<apikey>/lights`.

-The first thing to note here is the `/api` prefix which seperates the API interface from the HTML5 web application which is reachable through the document root `/`.
+The `/api` prefix separates the API interface from the HTML5 web application which is reachable through the document root `/`.

-Further nearly any API requests requires a so called **API key** which is a _mandatory_ part of request URLs.
+Nearly every API request requires a so called **API key** which is a _mandatory_ part of request URLs.

-The API key has the single purpose to restrict access to the gateway.
-Remember the gateway is reachable through the whole local network and without the API key requirement anbody could control the lights.
+The API key has the only purpose to restrict access to the gateway.
+Remember the gateway is reachable through the whole local network and without the API key requirement anybody could control the lights.

-That said all clients need to [aquire API key]({{BASE_PATH}}/configuration#aquireapikey) through the configuration endpoint.
+Nevertheless all clients need to [acquire API key]({{BASE_PATH}}/configuration#aquireapikey) by means of the configuration endpoint.

 ------------------------------------------------------
 ### Benefits

- - clients might access the API local or remote via network
+ - Clients might access the API local or remote via network
- - access from any desktop and mobile platform
+ - Access from any desktop and mobile platform
- - access from any programming language
+ - Access from any programming language
- - all popular programming languages provide helper classes and functions to work with RESTful APIs
+ - All popular programming languages provide helper classes and functions to work with RESTful APIs
- - the format of requests and responses is human readable
+ - The format of requests and responses is human readable
- - learning and using REST APIs is pretty straight forward
+ - Learning and using REST APIs is pretty straight forward

 ------------------------------------------------------
 ## What's next
-Now you know the basics about REST it's time to move on to the [Getting Started]({{BASE_PATH}}/getting_started) section which explains step by step how to aquire a API key and do some basic control of the lights.
+Now you know the basics about REST.
+It's time to move on to the [Getting Started]({{BASE_PATH}}/getting_started) section which explains step by step how to acquire an API key and do some basic control of the lights.